On-board health and wellbeing tips

 Personal protection packs

-When you’re on board, we will offer you a personal protection pack containing an antibacterial wipe and hand sanitiser gel.
-We will also provide you with a sealable disposal bag to dispose of any personal protective equipment you may have, such as face masks.
+When you’re on board, we will offer you an antibacterial wipe.
+We will also provide you with a bag to dispose of any personal protective equipment you may have, such as face masks.
 Please do not place your face masks or any item from your personal protection pack in the seat pocket or other storage areas.
 The sealed bags will be collected by our cabin crew as part of waste collection.

 Stay in your seat if possible

 Try to minimise movement around the cabin as much as you can and please listen to our on-board announcements as they will help make your journey as comfortable as possible.

 Read more about our safety measures

 Deep vein thrombosis is rare, but we encourage you to move around periodically to decrease the risk.
 To help you maintain good circulation while you fly, we suggest these exercises:

 Eat light meals and drink plenty of water.
 Monitor consumption of products that contain lots of sugar, caffeine or alcohol, and regularly apply moisturiser and lip balm in order to stay hydrated.